sslab-gatech/portal/vfio.md

 KVMTOOL iterates all KVM_MEM_TYPE_RAM and invokes ioctl to vfio_container.
 Note that dma_map variable conveys memory information that needs to be mapped in the IOMMU to the kernel driver.
-Note that the guest_phys_addr (iova) and host_addr (mapped to the guest) are passed to the driver altogether.
+Note that the guest_phys_addr is used as the iova, and host_addr mapped to that GPA is used as vaddr.
+By passing these two values to the kernel, it can retrieve the physical address mapped to the vaddr and bind iova(GPA) to HPA through the IOMMU mapping.
+We will see!

 ### kernel-side handling for VFIO_IOMMU_MAP_DMA
 The IOMMU should be controlled by the host kernel, and VFIO_IOMMU_MAP_DMA ioctl